zephyrproject-rtos/zephyr/samples/bluetooth/direction_finding_central/README.rst

    :name: Direction Finding Central
    :relevant-api: bluetooth

-   Connect to a BLE Direction Finding peripheral and request Constant Tone Extension.
+   Connect to a Bluetooth LE Direction Finding peripheral and request Constant Tone Extension.

 Overview
 ********

-A simple application demonstrating the BLE Direction Finding CTE reception in connected mode by requesting transmission of a packet containing Constant Tone Extension by connected peer device.
+A simple application demonstrating the Bluetooth LE Direction Finding CTE reception in connected mode by requesting transmission of a packet containing Constant Tone Extension by connected peer device.